ConagherL/Secret-Server/Automation/Folder Creation with permissions/readme.md

 The script sets the owners of the subfolder using the `Add-TssFolderPermission` command and the list of group names.

 ## Usage
 To use this script, the user should replace the `$SecretServerURL`, `$ParentPolicyID`, and `$SubPolicyID` variables with the appropriate values for their Secret Server environment.
-The user should also enter the name
+The user should also enter the name of the parent folder, the name of the new subfolder, and the list of group names when prompted.
+The script can be executed using a PowerShell console or ISE.